vnijs/radiant/base/app/transform.md

-> Modify type, change, normalize, create, add, reorder, and remove variables in the data.
+> Transform variables in data

 ### Type